U.S. oil soars 10% in week on fears of U.S.-Iran conflict

 The demand-side outlook has also improved, with appetite for risk assets rising after the European and the U.S. central banks signaled possible rate cuts this week.

-Another macroeconomic factor supporting prices is the plan by Beijing and Washington to resume talks to resolve a trade tariff war that has hit economic growth prospects.
+Another macroeconomic factor supporting prices is the plan by Beijing and Washington to resume talks to resolve a trade war that has hit economic growth prospects.

 “Trade anxiety has died down, pushing energy prices higher as global growth will not be pressured by a prolonged tariff war,” said Alfonso Esparza, senior market analyst at OANDA.